Review: Nezumi Baleine Brushed Edition

 Sure, it has a few shortcomings.
 The lume of the dial should be improved.
 Also, this watch screams for strap changes and drilled lugs would’ve made it so much easier.
 Finally, it would’ve been great if a no-date option was also available.
 A date function is convenient, but it always influences the balance of the dial.
 Many of the watches that it’s inspired on also didn’t have a date function.

-This particular Baleine in the brushed version isn’t available anymore, but I’ve been told that Nezumi is working on a version 2.0.
-The only Baleine that’s available at the moment is the DLC black version.
+This particular Baleine in the brushed version isn’t available anymore.
+In fact, the entire Baleine line isn’t available at the moment.
+Good news though.
+I’ve been told that Nezumi is working on a new version of the Baleine.

 In my opinion, they’re well worth the money if the new versions are anything like their predecessors, especially if you pick it up with an early bird discount.